dirtyhenry/tech-articles/_posts/2021-05-05-oauth-pkce-swift-secure-code-verifiers-and-code-challenges.md

   "2021-05-05": "First version of the post"
 ---

 I am making an app that uses the Spotify API.
-As for most other public API, the first step to successfully fetch a public API endpoint is to complete the authorization flow.
-The Spotify API uses the _Proof Key for Code Exchange_ extension to OAuth 2.0 (_PKCE_) to do so.
-This post will provide tips to implement the code to get an access token from this API, but it should work as well for any other API using PKCE.
+The typical first step to successfully fetch API endpoints is to complete the authorization flow.
+The Spotify API uses the _Proof Key for Code Exchange_ extension of OAuth 2.0 (_PKCE_ which is pronounced “pixy”) to do so.
+This post presents the code I wrote to generate the code verifier and the code challenge required to receive an access token with PKCE.

 ## Creating a code verifier

 Reading [the RFC for PKCE][1], the first step is to create a _code verifier_, ie a random string that must meet the following requirements:

-- with characters in the set: [A-Z] / [a-z] / [0-9] / "-" / "." / "\_" / "~";
+- it has characters in the set: [A-Z] / [a-z] / [0-9] / "-" / "." / "\_" / "~";
-- with a minimum length of 43 characters and a maximum length of 128 characters;
+- it has a minimum length of 43 characters and a maximum length of 128 characters;
-- with enough _entropy_.
+- it has enough _entropy_.

 Entropy is a term coming from thermodynamics to quantify states of disorder, randomness and uncertainty.
 The higher the entropy, the higher the unpredictability of the state.
-Applied to PKCE, the higher the entropy, the harder would it be for a potential attacker to learn or guess how code verifiers are created.
+Applied to PKCE, the higher the entropy, the harder it would be for a potential attacker to learn or guess how code verifiers are created.

-In Swift's [Security framework][2], the [`SecRandomCopyBytes`][3] function will help us comply to these requirements.
+With Swift, the [`SecRandomCopyBytes`][3] function in the [Security framework][2] will help us comply with this entropy requirement.

-We first create an array of blank 32 octets[^1], that we will feed into `SecRandomCopyBytes`
+We first create an array of 32 zeroed octets[^1], that we will feed into `SecRandomCopyBytes`:

 ```swift
 func generateCryptographicallySecureRandomOctets(count: Int) throws -> [UInt8] {